AABearBots/First-Closed-Doors-Competition/README.md

 | 2nd | 0.15 | 150,000 |
 | 3rd | 0.05 | 50,000 |

-> NOTE: In the [example above](#example), only Bot A would have been awarded the BTC Prize, as it is the only one with a positive ROI.
+> NOTE: In the [example above](#example), only Bot A would have been awarded the BTC Prize, as it is the only one with a ROI bigger than 10%.

 ## Term of Service